 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Florida A&M University 1L section size is 4% smaller than law schools in Florida and 8% larger than all Public law schools.
+Florida A&M University 1L section size is 67% smaller than law schools in Florida and 59% smaller than all PUBLIC law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The Florida A&M University class of 2018 had an employment rate of 73% with 4% pursuing an additional degree.